Meta-Referential Games to Learn Compositional Learning Behaviours: Introduction

-\textbf{Binding Problem \& Meta-Learning.} Following \cite{greff2020binding}, we refer to the binding problem (BP) as the ``inability to dynamically and flexibly bind information that is distributed throughout the [architecture]'' of some artificial agents (modelled with artificial neural networks here).
+\textbf{Binding Problem \& Meta-Learning.} Following \cite{greff2020binding}, we refer to the binding problem (BP) as the ``inability to dynamically and flexibly bind[/re-use] information that is distributed throughout the [architecture]'' of some artificial agents (modelled with artificial neural networks here).
 We note that there is an inherent BP that requires solving for agents to exhibit CLBs.
-Indeed, over the course of a single episode, agents must dynamically identify/segregate the supportive stimulus component values from the observation of multiple stimuli, timestep after timestep, and then (re-)bind/(re-)combine this information (hopefully stored in some memory component of their architecture) in order to respond correctly when novel stimuli are presented to them, towards the end of the episode.

-Solving the BP instantiated in such a context is another feat of intelligence that human beings perform with ease, on the contrary to current state-of-the-art artificial agents.

-Thus, the benchmark we propose to develop must have an emphasis on testing agents' abilities to exhibit CLBs by solving a version of the BP.
-Morevover, we argue that this version of the BP must be domain-agnostic, i.e. not grounded in a specific modality such as vision or audio, as doing so would limit the external validity of the test.
-We aim for as few assumptions as possible to be made from the tested agents about the nature of the BP we instantiate.
-This point is crucial to motivate the form of the stimuli that will be presented to tested agents, and we will further detail it in Section~\ref{sec:SCSD}.
+Indeed, over the course of a single episode (as opposed to a whole training process, in the case of CBs), agents must dynamically identify/segregate the component values from the observation of multiple stimuli, timestep after timestep, and then (re-)bind/(re-)use/(re-)combine this information (hopefully stored in some memory component of their architecture) in order to respond correctly when novel stimuli are presented to them.
+Solving the BP instantiated in such a context, i.e. re-using previously-acquired information in ways that serve the current situation, is another feat of intelligence that human beings perform with ease, on the contrary to current state-of-the-art artificial agents.
+Thus, our benchmark must emphasise testing agents' abilities to exhibit CLBs by solving a version of the BP.
+Moreover, we argue for a domain-agnostic BP, i.e. not grounded in a specific modality such as vision or audio, as doing so would limit the external validity of the test.
+We aim for as few assumptions as possible to be made about the nature of the BP we instantiate~\citep{Chollet2019}.
+This is crucial to motivate the form of the stimuli we employ, and we will further detail this in Section~\ref{sec:scs}.